-The month of February is dedicated to the Holy Family.
-The first two and a half weeks of February fall within the liturgical season of Ordinary Time, which is represented by the liturgical color green.
-Green, the symbol of hope, is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
-The remaining days of February are the beginning of Lent.
-The liturgical color changes to purple — a symbol of penance, mortification and the sorrow of a contrite heart.
+The month of July is dedicated to The Precious Blood of Jesus.
+The entire month falls within the liturgical season of Ordinary Time, which is represented by the liturgical color green.
+This symbol of hope is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
+It is used in the offices and Masses of Ordinary Time.

 The last portion of the liturgical year represents the time of our pilgrimage to heaven during which we hope for reward.
 July is usually hot and a time for relaxing.
 It is also the time when crops planted in the Spring are maturing and growing.
 Just as the crops are dependent upon summer rains not only to grow but to survive so our spiritual development is dependent upon our frequenting the sacraments and receiving the Blood of Christ.
 Read more